JungleComputing/ipl/examples/README.txt

-This directory contains some Ibis example programs, organized into a number of sub-directories (some of which may not be present in your Ibis installation).
-See the README files in each sub-directory for more details on the application.
+This directory contains some Ibis example programs.
+They can be compiled by using "ant".
+These examples are also used in the user's guide and programmer's manual (located in the docs/ directory)

-Some simple examples:

-ibisApps/hello
+Hello:

-    actually two programs, just sending a single message from one Ibis instance to another.
+A simple application that sends a single message from one Ibis to another

-ibisApps/example
-    a server computes the length of strings sent to it and sends these lengths back.

-Some low-level benchmarks and tests:

-ibisApps/tp-JavaGrande02
-    This benchmark program can be used to measure latency and throughput for several data types. ibisApps/benchmarks
-    Directory containing some lowlevel benchmarks.

-Some applications:

-ibisApps/cell1d
-    A simple implementation of cellular automata (CA).
-    It uses the Ibis communication classes immediately. ibisApps/traffic
-    A simple traffic simulator, where cars and trucks with individual prefered speeds travel along a 3-lane road.
-They overtake when they are blocked too much by preceding cars (and when it is safe). ibisApps/sor/explicit
-    Red/black Successive Over Relaxation (SOR) is an iterative method for solving discretized Laplace equations on a grid.
-    This implementation is an Ibis version.
-It distributes the grid row-wise among the CPUs.
-Each CPU exchanges one row of the matrix with its neighbours at the beginning of each iteration.

-Other files in this directory are:

-build.xml
-    Ant build file for building Ibis applications.
-    "ant build" (or simply: "ant") will build all applications that are present in this directory. "ant clean" will remove what "ant build" made.
+HelloUpcall:

+Same as above, but uses the ibis upcall mechanism to receive the message

+Registry:

+A simple demo of the capabilities of the Ibis registry.
+Prints out any events it received from the registry (uses upcalls)

+OneToMany:

+Shows how to multicast data to multiple receivers

+ManyToOne:

+How to connect multiple senders to a single receiver

+ClientServer:

+Implementation of a small client-server application, using data serialization

+ClientServerObject:

+Same a above, but using object serialization